matrix-org/matrix-spec-proposals/proposals/2812-role-based-power.md

 * If the user's membership is not `join`, the user does not have any permissions.
 * For each role ID defined by the `m.roles` array (default empty, ordered) on the user's membership event:
   * If there is no associated `m.role` state event in the room, skip.
-  * If the `m.role` state event does not have an English name, skip.
   * Interpret the permission on the `m.role` state event to a single boolean flag to denote whether the user is allowed (true) or disallowed (false) to continue.
     * For unknown permission types (eg: custom namespaces), the default is to imply disallowed.